dis-moi/docs/REVIEW.md

 > https://en.wikipedia.org/wiki/Peer_review

 Try to be as benevolent as possible when reviewing your peers.
-Someone theorise *Egoless programming* that fits our overall philosophy quite well.
+Someone theorized about *Egoless programming* which fits our overall philosophy quite well.
 > https://en.wikipedia.org/wiki/Egoless_programming

 ## Branch